 Wednesday Cloudy.
 Slight (30%) chance of a shower in the southwest, near zero chance elsewhere.
 Light winds becoming SW 15 to 20 km/h in the early afternoon then becoming light in the late afternoon.

 Thursday Mostly sunny.
 Slight (20%) chance of a shower near the south coast.
 Light winds becoming SE/SW 15 to 20 km/h during the afternoon then tending SE during the evening.

 Friday Sunny.
-Winds E/NE 15 to 20 km/h becoming light in the morning then becoming SE/SW 15 to 25 km/h in the middle of the day.
+Winds E/SE 15 to 20 km/h tending E/NE during the morning then becoming light during the day.